ARC hosts community beach party to officially open Dumaresq Dam Reserve

 Federal New England MP, Barnaby Joyce, will be attending the official opening, alongside other dignitaries from ARC.

-The upgraded Dumaresq Dam Reserve also includes a camp site area/unpowered motorhome parking area, a new contemporary amenities block, picnic shelters and barbecue facilities, bitumen internal roads and parking areas, parking including long bay parking near the upgraded boat ramp, landscaping and new pathways and additional boardwalks.

-Contractor JNC was working around the clock to put the finishing touches on the project, which includes the jetty, artificial beach, security upgrades, tree plantings, interpretive signage, solar lighting and food grade water for the BBQ areas, water fountain and amenities.

-Cr Coupland said they were excited to have all elements of Dumaresq Dam Reserve complete and open for everyone to enjoy.
+Cr Coupland said they were excited to have it all complete and open for everyone to enjoy.

 "The reserve will be a huge drawcard for people moving to the region and visitors to the New England region," he said.